michael2012z/BitBible/markdown/KJV/files/Eccl.md

 11. Then I looked on all the works that my hands had wrought, and on the labour that I had laboured to do: and, behold, all was vanity and vexation of spirit, and there was no profit under the sun.

-12. And I turned myself to behold wisdom, and madness, and folly: for what can the man do that cometh after the king? even that which hath been already done.even…: or, in those things which have been already done
+12. And I turned myself to behold wisdom, and madness, and folly: for what can the man do that cometh after the king? even that which hath been already done.

-13. Then I saw that wisdom excelleth folly, as far as light excelleth darkness.that…: Heb. that there is an excellency in wisdom more than in folly, etc
+13. Then I saw that wisdom excelleth folly, as far as light excelleth darkness.

 14. The wise man’s eyes are in his head; but the fool walketh in darkness: and I myself perceived also that one event happeneth to them all.

 15. Then said I in my heart, As it happeneth to the fool, so it happeneth even to me; and why was I then more wise?
-Then I said in my heart, that this also is vanity.happeneth even…: Heb. happeneth to me, even to me
+Then I said in my heart, that this also is vanity.

 16. For there is no remembrance of the wise more than of the fool for ever; seeing that which now is in the days to come shall all be forgotten.
 And how dieth the wise man? as the fool.

 17. Therefore I hated life; because the work that is wrought under the sun is grievous unto me: for all is vanity and vexation of spirit.

-18. Yea, I hated all my labour which I had taken under the sun: because I should leave it unto the man that shall be after me.taken: Heb. laboured
+18. Yea, I hated all my labour which I had taken under the sun: because I should leave it unto the man that shall be after me.

 19. And who knoweth whether he shall be a wise man or a fool? yet shall he have rule over all my labour wherein I have laboured, and wherein I have shewed myself wise under the sun.
 This is also vanity.

 20. Therefore I went about to cause my heart to despair of all the labour which I took under the sun.

 21. For there is a man whose labour is in wisdom, and in knowledge, and in equity; yet to a man that hath not laboured therein shall he leave it for his portion.
-This also is vanity and a great evil.leave: Heb. give
+This also is vanity and a great evil.

 22. For what hath man of all his labour, and of the vexation of his heart, wherein he hath laboured under the sun?

 23. For all his days are sorrows, and his travail grief; yea, his heart taketh not rest in the night.
 This is also vanity.

 24. There is nothing better for a man, than that he should eat and drink, and that he should make his soul enjoy good in his labour.
-This also I saw, that it was from the hand of God.should make…: or, delight his senses
+This also I saw, that it was from the hand of God.

 25. For who can eat, or who else can hasten hereunto, more than I?

 26. For God giveth to a man that is good in his sight wisdom, and knowledge, and joy: but to the sinner he giveth travail, to gather and to heap up, that he may give to him that is good before God.
-This also is vanity and vexation of spirit.in his…: Heb. before him
+This also is vanity and vexation of spirit.

 ## Ecclesiastes 3

 1. To every thing there is a season, and a time to every purpose under the heaven:

-2. A time to be born, and a time to die; a time to plant, and a time to pluck up that which is planted;to be…: Heb. to bear
+2. A time to be born, and a time to die; a time to plant, and a time to pluck up that which is planted;

 3. A time to kill, and a time to heal; a time to break down, and a time to build up;

 4. A time to weep, and a time to laugh; a time to mourn, and a time to dance;

-5. A time to cast away stones, and a time to gather stones together; a time to embrace, and a time to refrain from embracing;to refrain from: Heb. to be far from
+5. A time to cast away stones, and a time to gather stones together; a time to embrace, and a time to refrain from embracing;

-6. A time to get, and a time to lose; a time to keep, and a time to cast away;get: or, seek
+6. A time to get, and a time to lose; a time to keep, and a time to cast away;

 7. A time to rend, and a time to sew; a time to keep silence, and a time to speak;